 This was a story of two cookie recipes.
 Both made the same day, both delicious, but yet soooo different.
 Tai and I loved both of them equally so we needed some tie breakers to decide which recipe to post first.
 And lo and behold an updated version of the classic oatmeal cookie was the clear winner as determined by my lovely coworkers (ok, ok if any of my coworkers are wondering why there wasn’t an official tally, I went by which cookies were gone first!).
+I’m delighted to say that my Spiced Oatmeal Chocolate Chip Cookies were declared the winner!
 And although the other cookie “lost” it is still very delicious and will be up on the blog next week.

 So what makes these cookies so special?
 This recipe takes classic mix-ins like oatmeal and chocolate chips and blends them with a very aromatic blend of spices to create a unique taste.
 And of course there’s chocolate, the best addition to ANY cookie.
 Seriously.
 Chocolate.
 Is.
 The.
 Best.